 Let’s get the first, most obvious question out of the way.
-Do you have to have biological or adopted human children to have the mother archetype?
+Do you have to have biological or adopted human children to have the mother achetype?

 The answer is absolutely, “No”.
 Both women and men can mother nieces and nephews, friend’s children, and adults who act like children.
 The mother archetype doesn’t require an actual child to nurture either.
 She can treat siblings, parents, friends, employees, and co-workers like children.
 She can mother her pets, her garden, and her land.
 Companies and organizations need plenty of mothering.
 Creative projects flourish under the nurturing influence of the mother archetype.

 It is worth remembering that all of us have the child archetype.
-It is one of the essential four survival archetypes that every human being on the planet has.
-Thus, the mother archetype can nurture any inner child in any body in the world.
+It is an archetype that every human being on the planet experiences.
+Thus, the mother archetype can nurture any inner child in any person in the world.

 The Cosmology of the Mother Archetype

 The mother archetype is a lot to live up to.
 And this is no mistake.
 It is archetypal.
 This pattern of high expectations comes with the territory.
 In the big picture, the mother archetype is the giver of life.
 She is the one who gave birth to the stars, the planets, the suns, the moons, and our world.
 She is the protector and nurturer of the life force of the cosmos.
 She has the capacity for the immense expression of unconditional love, devotion and caring.